The-EG/OctoPrint-UBLMeshEdit/README.md

  - [ ] Add 'move nozzle to point' functionality
  - [ ] Add more general error checking and disable buttons when appropriate
- - [ ] Add export/import mesh to/from csv
+ - [x] Add export/import mesh to/from csv (implemented export to GCode)
  - [ ] Handle invalid meshes?